PavelZinchenko/EventHorizon-Editor/README.md

 1. Download and extract Release.zip.
 2. Run GameDatabase.exe and open the database.
-3. Click Create Signature File.
-Enter name and password.
+3. Click Create Mod and enter the name.
-4. Click Create Mod.
-Enter the same password that you used to create signature file.
 4. Copy the Mod file to the folder "\<Game Installation Folder\>/Mods" for PC or "Android/data/com.ZipasGames.EventHorizon/files/Mods" for Android.
 5. Open the game settings and select your Mod.

+Since 0.15.3 you can also put the whole database into the Mods folder.
+This allows you to edit your ship builds in game editor.

 ## Images